-As one of the very few charities that provides grants directly to athletes with a physical disability, the Challenged Athletes Foundation has rasied over four million dollars and directly assisted over 1000 challenged athletes world wide.
+As one of the very few charities that provides grants directly to athletes with a physical disability, the Challenged Athletes Foundation has raised over six million dollars and directly assisted over 1400 challenged athletes world-wide.
 A small endowment fund has also been created to ensure challenged athletes will always have a place to go for funding.
-To read more about CAF and Furnace Creek, visit www.The508.com/CAF/ support the Major Taylor Association.
+More info at www.challengedathletes.org and AdventureCORPS are also proud to support the Major Taylor Association.
 The MTA was formed by residents of Worcester, Mass., who became intrigued with the story of the 1899 world champion bicycle racer from Worcester who overcame racial prejudice to become the first internationally acclaimed African-American sports star.
-The organization's mission is to memorialize Major Taylor with a statue on public land in Worcester, in recognition of his athletic achievements and strength of character -- his sportsmanship, concern for those less fortunate, devotion to God, and personal struggle for equality.
-Further, MTA aims to create a living memorial to Taylor by conducting good works in his name and educating people about his life and legacy.
-For more information, visit www.majortaylorassociation.com.
+The organization's mission is to memorialize

-OFFICIAL BENEFICIARY: Furnace Creek 508 and AdventureCORPS are also proud to
+OFFICIAL BENEFICIARY: Furnace Creek 508